 Likewise with Muji’s notebooks (such as their little blue plain paper passport notebook pictured below) are very nice, good quality, and mostly made in Japan but do not make my ‘top 10’ because they are not made in the UK.

 Tollit & Harvey Ltd of King’s Lynn – their website seems not to have been updated since 2002 and they are now French owned and part of ExaClair Limited (part of the French Exacompta-Clairefontaine group).
 Tollit & Harvey, established in 1897, were manufacturers and distributers of stationery products for trade.
 ExaClair Limited continue to sell the Tollit & Harvey Europa range of folders and notebooks, but no country of origin information is given for these products on their website.
-The Tollit & Harvey Europa notebooks were British made.
+The Tollit & Harvey Europa notebooks were British made, but are now labeled made in France.
 ExaClair also own some other well know brands such as Chartwell pads and Guildhall folders and the group own other brands such as Quo Vadis diaries.
 No manufacturing information is given on the ExaClair website.
 They used to have a factory in King’s Lynn but whether they do now I don’t know and, given it is not mentioned, my guess is the production has been moved to France and / or China and the UK factory closed down.

 French company Hamelin Brands (formerly John Dickinson Stationery; formerly Dickinson Robinson Group Ltd or DRG) heritage includes well known originally British made brands such as Lion Brand, Basildon Bond, John Dickinson, J Arthur Dixon, Royal Sovereign , Black n’ Red, Cambridge brand, Oxford brand, and Summit, but there is no mention of any UK production still happening on their website and sadly all these brands are now foreign made with production in France, Italy, Germany, Spain and Poland.
 No Hamelin Brands notebooks make my top 10, because they are foreign made and again because there are better British made notebooks.